How to become an AGI affiliate.

 It should be pointed out that practical experience of genealogical research is the basic requirement and that it is not necessary to have attended any courses.
 The completion of a course in genealogy will not count towards eventual application for membership of AGI.
 Nevertheless, such a course should be of benefit to anyone seeking to gain more knowledge of genealogical sources.

-- a completed reference form containing the names of two referees of standing as to the applicant’s character.
-(Downloadable here.)
+- a completed reference form containing the names of three referees of standing as to the applicant’s character and competence, (downloadable from here) .

 - samples of publicity material (e.g., brochure, letterhead, website address) if the applicant is currently operating a genealogical research service.